The Ultimate Adventure Through Wild Botswana

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-This is an easy adventure, manageable by anyone with basic fitness levels.
-The bushwalking in the Okavango Delta is the most strenuous activity, lasting around 3hrs but with little elevation and plenty of stops to observe the wildlife.
+This is an overland adventure, manageable by anyone with basic fitness levels.
+The bushwalking and the mokoro canoe trips in the Okavango Delta are the most strenuous activities, lasting several hours at a time but with plenty of stops to observe the wildlife.
 The camping in the delta is very basic, but the rest of the trip is a classic African overland experience, with facilities, light walks and a few hours hiking around Victoria Falls.
-In Chobe you can, kick back, rest your legs and enjoy the game drives and river safaris.
+In Chobe NP you can kick back, rest your legs and enjoy the game drives and river safaris.

 Botswana’s tourism model has been a huge success in managing its vast wild spaces and huge populations of free roaming wildlife.
 The number of visitors are restricted and the national parks and wildlife reserves - which cover a 5th of Botswana’s landmass - omit any fences or physical borders, so safaris here are a true experience of the wilderness.
 Government policy is focussed on low-impact, high-value tourism, so while prices are often quite high compared to other parts of Africa, the income is critical to ongoing conservation efforts and local community empowerment.
 The tourism model is based around a ‘concession’, where safari companies compete for leases to operate in the reserves, and must prove their commitment to environmental management and financial responsibility towards local communities in order to renew their leases.
 Large percentages of revenue are reinvested in communities and towards conservation programs, with rigorous rules in place, including laws protecting employment of Botswana citizens rather than outsourcing to other countries.
 Over 10% of the population of Botswana is employed in the tourism sector, ensuring sustainable livelihoods for whole communities and a huge number of people.